 Pupils You're attending either a public or a private school that is a certified vocational and non-university-level educational institution.
-Residence permit Aufenthaltsbewilligung - Schüler 12 M No Students You've been admitted to a higher education study program in Austria that consists of at least 40 ECTS credits.
+Residence permit - Pupils Aufenthaltsbewilligung - Schüler 12 M No Students You've been admitted to a higher education study program in Austria that consists of at least 40 ECTS credits.
 Residence permit - Students Aufenthaltsbewilligung - Student 12 M Yes Researchers You have academic credentials, which allow access to a post- graduate research program (e.g., a PhD).
 You must provide a hosting agreement from the research institution.
 Settlement permit - Researchers Niederlassungsbewilligung - Forscher 24 M Yes Volunteers You are volunteering for an organization that operates within the framework of the European Voluntary Service (EVS).
 Residence permit - Volunteers Aufenthaltsbewilligung - Freiwillige 12 M No Financially independent people You have enough means to support yourself and wish to settle in Austria without employment.
-You must have proof of health insurance coverage and you have twice the amount of the basic income required for third-country nationals and in most cases is subject to a quota system.
-For example, you might be a retired diplomat, or pensioner.
-For individuals: €2,000.96 For married couples: €3,156.72 Settlement permit - Gainful For each child: €308.74 (as of 2021) employment excepted Niederlassungsbewilligung - ausgenommen Erwerbstätigkeit 12 M Yes Family members Desidence we will femilie we will see You are a family member of an Austrian citizen living in Austria.
-Residence permit-family members Aufenthaltstitel Familienangehöriger 12+ M Yes
+You must generally have proof of health insurance coverage and you have twice the amount of the basic income required for third-country nationals and are subject to a quota system.
+For individuals: €2,060.98 For married couples: €3,251.42 Settlement permit - Gainful For each child: €318 (as of 2022) employment excepted As a retired diplomat, special rules apply.
+Niederlassungsbewilligung - ausgenommen Erwerbstätigkeit 12 M Yes Family members and the second s You are a family member of an Austrian citizen living in Austria. esidence permit - Family member Aufenthaltstitel Familienangehöriger 12+ M Yes bmi.gv.at